+The temporal stability of this conclusion is investigated by a rolling simple Dickey-Fuller test for the rate spreads using a sample of 78 monthly observations.
 The results for R114, R54, and R6 are presented in Figure 6.
 R54 is shown because the test statistics for rates with maturities longer than 42 months were generally larger than those for the 42-month rate.
-The results suggest that the null hypothesis of a unit root is somewhat borderline for the spread between the 42-month Treasury rate and the gensaki rate, but is infrequently rejected for Treasury rates with maturities longer than 42 months and frequently rejected for rates with maturities of less than 42 months.
-Furthermore, it appears that the null hypothesis is nearly always rejected when the long-term rate is six months.
-These results suggest that the EH may not hold when the long-term rate is 42 months or longer.
+The results suggest that the null hypothesis of a unit root is somewhat borderline for the spread between the 42-month Treasury rate and the Gensaki rate but is infrequently rejected for Treasury rates with maturities longer than 42 months and frequently rejected for rates with maturities of less than 42 months.
+Furthermore, it appears that the null hypothesis is nearly always rejected when the longterm rate is 6 months.
+These results suggest that the EH may not hold when the longterm rate is 42 months or longer.

-This conclusion is supported by formal tests for cointegration for three periods the entire sample period, the period ending October 1990, and the period from
+This conclusion is supported by formal tests for cointegration for three periods-the entire sample period; the period ending October, 1990; and the period from November, 1990 to June, 1998, before short-term rates reached the zero bound.